LaunchCodeEducation/lchs/src/chapters/functions/boolean-functions.rst

    print(is_int_even(4))
    print(is_int_even(7))

-The updated version works exactly the same as the original code.
+The updated version returns the same results as the original and contains less code.

-Also, notice that the function returns ``True`` when the expression ``integer % 2 == 0`` is ``True``, and the function returns ``False`` when ``integer % 2 == 0`` is ``False``.
+The function returns ``True`` when the expression ``integer % 2 == 0`` is ``True``, and the function returns ``False`` when ``integer % 2 == 0`` is ``False``.
 In this case, the return value is *exactly the same* as the value of ``integer % 2 == 0``.
 This means that we can